VirendrakumarPal/Continuous-control/report.md

 In order to solve the environment, our agent must achieve a score of +30 averaged across all 20 agents for 100 consecutive episodes.

-![Trained Agent][image1]

-## Summary of Environment
-- Set-up: Double-jointed arm which can move to target locations.
-- Goal: Each agent must move its hand to the goal location, and keep it there.
-- Agents: The environment contains 20 agents linked to a single Brain.
-- Agent Reward Function (independent):
-  - +0.1 for each timestep agent's hand is in goal location.
-- Brains: One Brain with the following observation/action space.
-  - Vector Observation space: 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
-  - Vector Action space: (Continuous) Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
-  - Visual Observations: None.
-- Reset Parameters: Two, corresponding to goal size, and goal movement speed.
-- Benchmark Mean Reward: 30

-##### &nbsp;

-## Approach
-Here are the high-level steps taken in building an agent that solves this environment.

-1. Evaluate the state and action space.
-1. Establish performance baseline using a random action policy.
-1. Select an appropriate algorithm and begin implementing it.
-1. Run experiments, make revisions, and retrain the agent until the performance threshold is reached.

-##### &nbsp;

-### 1. Evaluate State & Action Space
-The state space space has 33 dimensions corresponding to the position, rotation, velocity, and angular velocities of the robotic arm.
-There are two sections of the arm &mdash; analogous to those connecting the shoulder and elbow (i.e., the humerus), and the elbow to the wrist (i.e., the forearm) on a human body.

-Each action is a vector with four numbers, corresponding to the torque applied to the two joints (shoulder and elbow).
-Every element in the action vector must be a number between -1 and 1, making the action space continuous.

 ##### &nbsp;